 The Nature Center created its own garden in partnership with the Iowa Conservation Corps and Metro High School.
 Plants were purchased from Ion Exchange.
 For more information about how to design and install a rain garden on your own, contact the Iowa Natural Resources Conservation Service.
-There is cost share money available from the Linn County Soil and Water Conservation District.
+There is cost share money available from the Linn County Soil and Water Conservation District, and anyone who pays a City of Cedar Rapids stormwater utility fee can also qualify for a cost share program through the City.
 Locally, there are a number of raingarden designers and installers.
 Examples include Sue Kramer (364-5724), Ruth Fox (363-6018), and Smith Massman Landscape & Design (363-5230).

 “Ivy”, as we call the 50-gallon rainwater collection device on-site, usually travels between the auditorium and the exhibit area, and frequently makes off-site visits to other organizations and businesses as an educational tool.
 Holding roof water to be used later for gardening is a good water-saving technique.